How to Make a Death Benefit Claim: A Step-by-Step Guide

 • Each beneficiary’s identification documents.

-The death certificate is the essential document of the above, as it proves the policyholder’s passing.
+The death certificate is the key document for the above, as it confirms the policyholder’s death.

 1. Get effective legal representation by hiring an experienced life insurance claim lawyer.